rohinmanvi/GeoLLM/README.md

 ### Evaluating biases

 To evaluate the biases in the predictions made by the LLM, you can use the `calculate_bias_score.py` script.
 This script will calculate the bias score as defined in our paper.
+This should only be used with predictions on sensitive subjective topics, as the bias score is only meaningful for such topics.

 ```shell
 python3 calculate_bias_score.py <PREDICTIONS_CSV_FILE> <GEOTIFF_FILE> <NUM_PROMPTS>